 - Reading together: When your baby gets a little older, you can start reading books to her every day, identifying familiar pictures as you go.
 Your baby will start to see reading as a special bonding time with you.

 - Asking and answering questions: Toddlers love to use their developing language skills to ask questions.
 Encourage your toddler's new skills by engaging her in conversations, listening to her questions, and answering them patiently.
 Ask her specific questions to help her elaborate on stories that she tells you.

 - Sharing family stories: You can also tell your child meaningful stories about yourself or other loved ones, using photos to illustrate your words.
 Listening to these personal stories will help your child both recognize sounds and develop an appreciation for her unique family history.
 For more ideas on storytelling at home, take a look at Family Stories.

 Arrorró, Mi Niño: Latino Lullabies and Gentle Games (also available as music CD)

 - Guess the next word: Read rhymes and poems to your child, and stop before a rhyming word to let your child guess the word that comes next.
 You can use this same strategy when reading predictable books, which repeat a familiar phrase throughout the story.
-The U.S. Department of Education offers a recommended list of English-language rhyming and "predictable" books for children, and the Latin Baby Book Club lists some wonderful Spanish-language rhyming books.
+The U.S. Department of Education offers a recommended list of English-language rhyming and "predictable" books for children.

 - Sing rhymes together: You can also sing familiar rhyming songs and jingles together.
 BusSongs.com is a great online source for words and lyrics to English-language nursery rhymes.